 When two people purchase real property together, two names are on the deed.
 What happens when one person dies?
 Who now owns the property?

-Check the deed
+Check the Deed

 When two names are on a deed and one person dies, the first thing a lawyer would scrutinize is the language of the deed.
 There are generally three types of joint ownership in New York: joint tenancy with rights of survivorship, tenancy in common, and tenancy by the entirety.
 If the deed is silent as to the kind of ownership, the presumption is that the co-owners own it under tenancy in common.

+In a tenancy in common, the death of one owner in the deed transfers his interest to his estate and not to the other surviving co-owner.
 In a joint tenancy with rights of survivorship, the death of one person in the deed results in the transfer of the entire interest on the real property to the remaining survivor.
 The same rule of survivorship governs tenancy by the entirety, although tenancy by the entirety only applies to spouses who purchase real property together.
-In a tenancy in common, the death of one owner in the deed transfers his interest to his estate and not to the other surviving co-owner.

 In determining who will be the owner of the property when two names are on the deed and one person dies, the lawyer will first check the language of the deed.
 If we’re lucky, the deed will already state the type of ownership among the co-owners.
 For example, it will be A and B, as joint tenants, or A and B as tenants-in-common, or A and B as joint tenants with rights of survivorship, or A and B as tenants by the entirety.
 In New York, joint tenants and joint tenants with rights of survivorship are used interchangeably and mean the same thing.

-What if the deed doesn’t state the type of ownership?
+What if the Deed Doesn’t State the Type of Ownership?

 When there are two names on the deed, one person dies, and there is no description of how the property is owned, the presumption is that it is owned as tenants-in-common if the co-owners are not spouses.
 If the co-owners are spouses, the presumption is that the ownership is tenancy by the entirety.
 This presumption, however, can be rebutted with contradictory evidence.

 A and B are husband and wife.
 A had real property prior to the marriage.
-After the marriage, A deed ½ or 50% of the property to B, his wife.
+After the marriage, A deeded ½ or 50% of the property to B, his wife.
 B had children from the prior marriage.
 When B died, A claimed the entire property on the ground that as spouses, they held the property as tenants by the entirety.
 B’s children from a previous marriage claim that B’s 50% interest in the real property belonged to B’s estate.
 Are B’s children correct?
 Yes, the real property is not owned as tenants by the entirety, even if A and B are spouses because they did not get the property together.
 If A transferred it to A and B, then the ownership would be tenancy by the entirety.
 But in the deed, A transferred only 50% to B. The presumption, in this case, is that the property is owned as tenants in common and B’s 50% interest goes to her estate.

 When a property is owned as joint tenants with rights of survivorship or tenancy by the entirety, the property is not considered part of the probate estate.
 It automatically transfers to the surviving co-owner upon the death of the other co-owner.